The meeting is scheduled for October 7-8, 2020, and will be all virtual.

 Detection and Mitigation of New Exotic Species, Wyatt Williams, Oregon Department of Forestry

-Common Insect Pests in Oregon forests, Christine Buhl, Oregon Department of Forestry
+Common Insect Pests in Oregon Forests, Christine Buhl, Oregon Department of Forestry

 Friday, October 9

-9:00 AM - 3:00 PM OSAF Executive Committee Meeting
+9:00 AM OSAF Executive Committee Meeting – Link TBA

 *Details will be added as they become available.

-Technical Field Tours
+Technical Field Tours - Going Virtual

-1. Working Forest Watersheds in the Coast Range
+2. Working Forest Watersheds in the Coast Range

 Virtually venture to a 6,300-acre property owned by McMinnville Water and Light, on the upper Nestucca and the North Yamhill River watersheds.
 Observe forest practices and results of active management to protect water resources and water quality while providing a sustained yield of timber and revenue to support the water utility.
-Next, see the surprising results of the Trask River Watershed Study, part of a long-term multidisciplinary study evaluating the effects of forest practices on stream processes, water quality, and food webs.
+Then see the surprising results of the Trask River Watershed Study, which is part of a long-term multidisciplinary study evaluating the effects of forest practices on stream processes, water quality, and food webs.

 This tour is designed to compare different landowner owner objectives and their varied forest management on the landscape, all in one drainage, Thomas Creek, part of the South Santiam watershed.
 We will tour scattered BLM Cascades parcels, the Santiam State Forest, the Avery Family Forest, and Weyerhaeuser’s Snow Peak tree farm.
 These four owners represent a wide spectrum of the silviculture practices and values applied.
 Representatives from the four ownerships will discuss management objectives, silviculture, recreation policies, and anticipated challenges from a changing climate.
-Led by Edie Dooley, Mason, Bruce & Girard.

-The early-bird deadline is September 23, After this date, an additional $50 fee is assessed.
+The early-bird deadline is October 1, 2020.
+After this date, an additional $10 fee is assessed.
 Purchase orders, VISA/MasterCard are accepted.
 Checks should be made payable to Oregon Society of American Foresters.